cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

 You may notice we also created an app name field which we cant see in `BuildConfig`.
-As we used `resValue` is it assigned a resource id and now lives with the rest of our resources.
+As we used `resValue` it is assigned a resource id and now lives under the build folder in a file called `generated.xml`.
 As we set the type to `string` we access it via `@string/app_name`.

 &nbsp;

 Notice here that we can define the type of variable we want to set with both methods.
-We are limited to the different resource types for `resValue`.
-But when using `buildConfigField` we can use something a bit more advanced if required, simply use the fully qualified name of whatever object or constant you desire.
+We are limited to the different resource types for `resValue` but when using `buildConfigField` we can use something a bit more advanced if required.
+Simply use the fully qualified name of whatever object or constant we desire and we have our value!

 &nbsp;